jdel/slide/README.md

 Slide is a personal online key-value store backed by NATS.

-## Foreword

-In light of the [recent events and controversy](https://www.cncf.io/blog/2025/04/24/protecting-nats-and-the-integrity-of-open-source-cncfs-commitment-to-the-community/) this project is in a temporary archived state.

 ## Objective and motivation

 Slide aims at providing a simple way to remotely store and retreive small chunks of data, using a regular ed25519 OpenSSH key for authentication.